 Influencers help shape people’s opinions.
 Wouldn’t they be helpful by influencing positive attitudes towards you and your business?
 A skilled influencer can make you and your enterprise look awesome.
 Developing a relationship with influencers should become a top priority.

 Influencers come in many forms and perform their duties in varied ways.
 Bloggers, social media managers, review writers, and YouTube stars can all tell their audiences about you and your endeavors.
 The benefits these professionals deliver can prove helpful at any stage of a business’ operations.
-During the early days when the venture is getting off the ground, they could be beneficial.
+During the early days when the venture is getting off the ground, their advertisements can spread the word faster than almost anything else you can do.
 Influencers can help draw in those first customers when you need them the most.

 Mentors tell you how to do things the right way.
 Trial and error often prove to be a great way to learn, but too many trials can lead to unfortunate and unnecessary errors.
 The guidance of a skilled mentor can assist with keeping you on the right track.
 There are many questions mentors can help with, and the experience of a good mentor can prove invaluable.